Winscombe R.F.C.: Ladies and girls rugby

-Recently formed under the guidance of Gareth Waterfield, Winscombe now boast a thriving female rugby section The Winscombe Warriors.
-With teams at U18, U15 and U13 level.
-Although only formed in 2013 (at U15 level) they now have a great number of players (The Warrior Family) and have had players selected for representative and county rugby.
-The team were 2013 - 14 season South West Champions in their inaugural season and have now progressed to National Champions at U15 and U18 levels.
+Formed under the guidance of Gareth Waterfield, Winscombe now boast a female rugby section (The Winscombe Warriors).
+They have teams at U18, U15 and U13 level.
+Formed in 2013 (at U15 level) they now have had players selected for representative and county rugby.

-The ladies section relaunched in 2023/24 season.
+The team were 2013–14 season South West Champions in their inaugural season and have now progressed to National Champions at U15 and U18 levels.
+The ladies section relaunched in 2023–24 season.
 The Ladies had instant success winning The Bristol Combinations Cup.

 Rugby festivals

 Winscombe RFC hosts three annual rugby festivals.